 Staffed Recycling Centers Hours

-* All Jackson County Solid Waste facilities will be closed on Wednesday, December 25, 2019 for the Christmas Holiday.
-All facilities will re-open on Thursday, December 26, 2019 *
+* All Jackson County Solid Waste facilities will be closed on Monday, January 20, 2020 for Martin Luther King Day.
+All facilities will re-open on Tuesday, January 21, 2020 *

 The Jackson County Solid Waste Department will accept unwanted Christmas Trees for free for Jackson County Residents at the Cashiers Transfer Station located at 4560 Highway 107 South, Cashiers, NC, 28717 and at the Jackson County Transfer Station located at 1172 Mineral Springs Drive, Sylva, NC, 28779.
 For more information - please call the Transfer Station at 828-586-7577.